lsuhpchelp/lsuhpcspack/lib/spack/docs/basic_usage.rst

 In the snippet above, for instance, the microarchitecture was demoted to ``haswell`` when compiling with ``gcc@4.8`` since support to optimize for ``broadwell`` starts from ``gcc@4.9:``.

-Finally if Spack has no information to match compiler and target, it will proceed with the installation but avoid injecting any microarchitecture specific flags.
+Finally, if Spack has no information to match compiler and target, it will proceed with the installation but avoid injecting any microarchitecture specific flags.

 .. warning::

-   Currently Spack doesn't print any warning to the user if it has no information on which optimization flags should be used for a given compiler.
+   Currently, Spack doesn't print any warning to the user if it has no information on which optimization flags should be used for a given compiler.
 This behavior might change in the future.